From the list below, click the information that interests you:

 - Fax Number (713) 218-5836

 No new permits can be issued for off-premise signs (Exception: Section 4612(b) of the Houston Sign Code).
-Relocation permits are issued for certain off-premise signs provided that an ordinance has been approved by City Council which includes a listing of the location of the specific signs that can be permitted for a single three year period, provided that all applicable provisions are met.
+Relocation permits are issued for certain off-premise signs The specific signs that can be permitted for a single three year period, provided that all applicable provisions are met.

 The only signs which can be installed by other than a licensed sign contractor but may still need permits are:

-- Non-electrical ground signs no taller than 10 ft and larger than 50 SF in size or 100 SF taller than 8 ft.
+- Non-electrical ground signs no taller than 8 ft and larger than 60 SF in size.

 - Non-electrical marquee or wall signs that are mounted on surfaces no higher than 16ft above grade.